 - Lichens and algae can be removed by first thoroughly soaking the stone and then using a wooden scraper to gently remove the biological growth.
 This process may need to be repeated several times.
 Do not use force to remove deeply embedded lichens.
 Using a biocidal cleaner can help acheive even better results.
 Recommended cleaners include D/2 Biological Solution, Enviro Klean© BioWash©, or other cleaners that contain quaternary ammonium compounds.
-If the growth cannot be removed easily with scraping, consult a conservator.
+If the growth cannot be removed easily, consult a conservator.
 Some lichen can have strong roots that may damage the stone if removed forcibly.

 - Not all stains can be removed.
 Do not expect the stones to appear new after cleaning.